North Canton, Ohio: 2000 census

 There were 7,114 households, out of which 23.5% had children under the age of 18 living with them, 51.7% were married couples living together, 7.5% had a female householder with no husband present, and 38.4% were non-families.
 33.8% of all households were made up of individuals, and 15.2% had someone living alone who was 65 years of age or older.
 The average household size was 2.18 and the average family size was 2.80.

 In the city, the population was spread out, with 19.3% under the age of 18, 9.5% from 18 to 24, 25.1% from 25 to 44, 23.6% from 45 to 64, and 22.6% who were 65 years of age or older.
 The median age was 42 years.
 For every 100 females, there were 87.5 males.
 For every 100 females age 18 and over, there were 83.1 males.

 The median income for a household in the city was $42,013, and the median income for a family was $53,268.
 Males had a median income of $39,517 versus $29,250 for females.
 The per capita income for the city was $24,045.
 About 3.5% of families and 5.7% of the population were below the poverty line, including 7.7% of those under age 18 and 5.6% of those age 65 or over.

+Economy

+Companies headquartered in North Canton include the Timken Company, a global manufacturer of bearings and power transmission products, and Diebold Nixdorf, a multinational financial and retail technology company.
+Cargo airline Castle Aviation is also based in the city, as was former charter airline Ultimate Jet.

+Government

+The current mayor of North Canton is Matthew Stroia, who became mayor on July 25, 2025.
+North Canton City Council consists of three at-large seats and four ward districts.

+The city is in Ohio's 13th congressional District, which since 2023 is represented by Democrat Emilia Sykes.
+North Canton is in Ohio House of Representatives District 48, represented by Republican and North Canton resident Scott Oelslager.
+In the Ohio Senate, North Canton is in the 29th district, represented by Republican senator Jane Timken.

 Education

-Most students attend North Canton City Schools, which consists of Clearmount and Northwood elementary schools and Greentown and Orchard Hill intermediate schools, plus North Canton Middle School and North Canton Hoover High School.
+Most students attend North Canton City Schools, which consists of North Canton Primary School, North Canton Intermediate School, North Canton Middle School and North Canton Hoover High School.
 Also in the city limits is St. Paul School, that offers a private, parochial education, in the Catholic tradition, for students in grades K-8.

 Walsh University is a private, Catholic university that offers undergraduate and graduate degrees.
 Enrollment is about 2,500.
-Men's and women's athletic teams are members of the NCAA Division II and Great Lakes Intercollegiate Athletic Conference.
+Men's and women's athletic teams are members of the NCAA Division II and Great Midwest Athletic Conference.

 Plain Local Schools and Jackson Local Schools also exist in the 44720 zip code.